 The initial program is 12 weeks (36 sessions).
 Sessions are scheduled 3 times per week.

 Education covers a variety of topics including heart healthy nutrition, home exercise programs, stretching, cardiac risk factor modification, weight management and care of cardiac symptoms.
 Materials are presented during your exercise sessions.
 A nutrition class is offered monthly by a dietitian.
 You will also gain support from other cardiac patients who are moving towards similar goals.

 Most insurance and Medicare plans cover the initial phase of Cardiac Rehab.
-It is advisable to contact your insurance provider to find out about coverage and applicable copays or coinsurance fees.
+It is advisable to contact your insurance provider to find out about coverage and applicable co-pays or coinsurance fees.
 Click Here to know what questions you should ask your insurance provider before you start Cardiac Rehab.